 The following pages provide important information to have with you during your visit.
-Our full Schools Days Health and Safety Policy & Procedures, including our Risk Assessment, are provided separately.
+Our full Schools Days Health and Safety Procedures, including our Risk Assessment, are provided separately and have been emailed to your school.

-1. IN CASE OF EMERGENCY DIAL 999
+IN CASE OF EMERGENCY DIAL 999

-The what3words to get to the site Control Point is method.showed.tested.
+The Control Point what3words is method.showed.tested.
 Staff will need to guide any emergency vehicle to the precise location needed.
 Please inform a member of staff immediately if you have dialled 999.